JosephFolenV/JosephFolenV/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-My name is Joseph Folen and I am a Junior Computer Engineering student.
-I have been involved in multiple projects this year on my journey to grow my skills across different tech stacks.
-I'm looking for opportunities to grow my skills in software development and hardware design through hands-on experience, so that I can use my creativity to improve the world however I can.
+My name is Joseph Folen and I am a Senior Computer Engineering student.
+Through my education I have learned many software development skills and have become a proficient programmer with many languages; however, I am especially interested in custom IC design with RTL and embedded programming.

 📧 Email: josephfolenv@gmail.com